 Halve parking costs with a private space

-If you drive to work, pay for monthly parking, or just pay over the odds for your regular Saturday morning space, you could halve parking costs by renting a private space.
+If you drive to work, buy monthly car parking with one of the big chains, or pay over the odds for your regular Saturday football space, you might be able to halve parking costs by renting a private space.
+Plus you can get a rough idea of savings in seconds.

 Security's a potential downside to parking privately, especially if you've a flashy motor, so always check this out.